Most of us have family members of the four-legged variety. We know that they love to get outside and play and we try to encourage this.

 Cats and dogs pick everything up in their mouths.
 This includes this little toad.

 The Cane Toad, when feeling threatened, will secrete their toxins into the mouth or onto the skin of what it causing them stress.
-The toxins are located on shoulder glands and present on the skin of Cane Toads.
+The toxins are located on shoulder glands and present on the skin.

 When a pet ingests these toxins, if not treated immediately can cause serious or fatal illness.